 This is the neighborhood Toulouse-Lautrec made famous with his posters of the local working girls.
 Today it feels more like Greenwich Village than a red-light district.

-It’s also from where I write.
-Our little Paris operation is here in Paris’ city on the hill… and this summer Lief and I and our visiting LIOS staff are delighting in getting to know Montmartre better day by workaday.
+When we’re at home in Paris, it’s also from where I write.
+Our little Paris operation is here in Paris’ city on the hill… which Lief and I continue to delight in getting to know better day by workaday.

 Founding Publisher, Overseas Opportunity Letter